Chixol/NextJs/posts/ssg-ssr.md

 ---
-title: 'When to Use Static Generation v.s Server-side Rendering'
+title: 'When to Use Static Generation v.s.
+Server-side Rendering'
-date: '2024-08-08
+date: '2020-01-02'
 ---

-Nest.js has two forms of pre-endering: **Sta모시깽**
+We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.

+You can use Static Generation for many types of pages, including:

-- asdasd
+- Marketing pages
-- adad
+- Blog posts
-- adadsd
+- E-commerce product listings
-- adsadqwe
+- Help and documentation

+You should ask yourself: "Can I pre-render this page **ahead** of a user's request?"
+If the answer is yes, then you should choose Static Generation.

+On the other hand, **Server-side Rendering** is a good choice if your page shows frequently updated data, and the page content changes on every request.